 Emergency laparotomy is a major surgical procedure, with 30,000 to 50,000 performed every year in the UK.
 However, around 15% of patients are reported to die within 30 days of surgery.
 Over 25% of patients remain in hospital for more than 20 days after surgery, costing the NHS over £200m a year.

-Funded by the Health Foundation, the Emergency Laparotomy Collaborative was established in 2015 to use a quality improvement (QI) approach to tackle this.
-The Collaborative brought together 28 hospitals and 24 NHS trusts across three AHSN regions: Kent Surrey Sussex; Wessex; and West of England.
+Funded by the Health Foundation, the Emergency Laparotomy Collaborative (ELC) was originally established in 2015 to use a quality improvement (QI) approach to tackle this.
+The ELC brought together 28 hospitals and 24 NHS trusts across three AHSN regions: Kent Surrey Sussex; Wessex; and West of England.

-Through roll-out of the care bundle across 28 hospitals, the project successfully reduced lengths of hospital stay by an average of 1.3 days, and crude mortality rates have fallen by 11%.
-In Kent Surrey Sussex alone, it is estimated that 66 lives have been saved since the project began.
+Through the initial roll-out of the care bundle across 28 hospitals, the project successfully reduced lengths of hospital stay by an average of 1.3 days, and crude mortality rates decreased by 11%.

-A health economics analysis suggests every £1 spent will result in approximately £4.50 benefit to the wider health and social economy.
+A health economics analysis suggested every £1 spent results in approximately £4.50 benefit to the wider health and social economy.

-All AHSNs committed to supporting trusts in their regions to implement the Emergency Laparotomy Collaborative care bundle from 2018 to 2020.
+This evidence supported the selection of this intervention as an AHSN Network national programme between April 2018-March 2020.
+All AHSNs committed to supporting trusts in their regions to implement the Emergency Laparotomy Collaborative care bundle.

 At the end of the AHSN Network national programme 97% of eligible sites had adopted the bundle and more than 50,000 patients benefited over the course of the programme (figures from April 2018-March 2021).